Girls more frequently affectedShort-sightedness in children is on the rise worldwide

 Global challenge

 According to the study, myopia could become a "global health burden" in the future.
 A higher increase is expected in countries with a low to medium per capita income than in countries with a high per capita income.
-The scientists forecast the highest prevalence of 69 percent in 2050 for Asia.
-One possible reason for this is that children there start school earlier.

-The phenomenon was most prevalent in Japan and South Korea between 1990 and 2023, with almost 86% and 74% respectively.
+The phenomenon was most prevalent in Japan and South Korea between 1990 and 2023, at almost 86% and 74% respectively.
 Russia (46%), Singapore (44%) and China (41%) were also heavily affected.
 Myopathy was registered much less frequently in various African countries such as Uganda and Burkina Faso, with roughly 1.3% each.
 According to the study, less than 1 percent of children and young people in Paraguay were affected.